ikos-dighum/ikos-dighum.github.io/calendar.md

 # Calendar

 In the fall semester 2023, we meet every Thursday from 12.00 to 13.00.
-All meetings are in PAM389, unless otherwise noted.
+Location will be announced before the start of the semester.

 ## Fall 2023